Hi, I'm Kyle Hornby and I'm a Kitchener-Waterloo Dentist.

 If you hear your partner snoring, let them know and suggest that they tell both their Dentist and Family Doctor.

 (The tricky part about Obstructive Sleep Apnea is that these small, short awakenings don't allow you to gain consciousness.
-Therefore, most people have no idea that they're sleep is interrupted hundreds of times each night.)
+Therefore, most people have no idea that they're sleep is interrupted, sometimes hundreds of times each night.)

 Now, back to thinking about our airway as a tube.
 When we lay down, our tongue falls back in our mouth.
 Also, our lower jaw slides back toward our pillow and the muscles attached to the lower jaw relax.
 When these muscles relax, they can block your airway.
 When your tongue slides back in your mouth, it can block your airway.